Mighty683/straz-pozarna/README.md

 To run production build use command:
 `npm run build`

 After that build folder should be created.
-Now you can serve appliaction.
+Now you can serve application.

 For example use serve or http-serve package.